The work of Deputy Registrars is a

 - Chief Librarian

-- High School/Elementary School principal or designee
+- High School/Elementary School principal or designated employees

-- University/College president or designee
+- University/College president or designated employees

 - Public Aid Director or

-- Secretary of State's Driver's License Facility Employees
+- Secretary of State's Driver's License Facility employees

 - Employment Security Director or designated employees